-- Curiosity, the desire for knowledge and understanding.
 Curious people are never content with their current understanding of the world, but are driven to raise questions and pursue the answers.
 Curiosity is endless — the better you understand a given topic, the more you realize how much more there is to learn!

-- Humility, or the recognition that your own understanding is limited.
 This is closely connected to curiosity — if you’re arrogant and think you know everything already, then you have no reason to be curious.
 But a humble person always recognizes the limitations and gaps in their knowledge.
 This makes them more receptive to information, better listeners and learners.

-- Skepticism, a suspicious attitude toward what other people say.
 Skepticism means you always demand evidence and don’t simply accept what others tell you.
 At the same time, skepticism has to be inwardly focused as well!
 You have to be equally skeptical of your own beliefs and instincts as you are of others’.

-- Rationality or logic.
-The formal skills of logic are indispensable for critical thinkers.
 Skepticism keeps you on the lookout for bad arguments, and rationality helps you figure out exactly why they’re bad.
 But rationality also allows you to identify good arguments when you see them, and then to move beyond them and understand their further implications.

-- Creativity, or the ability to come up with new combinations of ideas.
 It’s not enough to just be skeptical and knock the holes in every argument that you hear.
 Sooner or later you have to come up with your own ideas, your own solutions, and your own visions.
 That requires a creative and independent mind, but one that is also capable of listening and learning.

-- Empathy, the ability to see things from another person’s perspective.
 Too often, people talk about critical thinkers as though they’re solitary explorers, forging their own path through the jungle of ideas without help from others.
 But this isn’t true at all.
 Real critical thinking means you constantly engage with other people, listen to what they have to say, and try to imagine how they see the world.
 By seeing things from someone else’s perspective, you can generate far more new ideas than you could by relying on your own knowledge alone.

-II.
+III.
 Critical Thinking vs. Traditional Thinking

 Critical thinking, in the history of modern Western thought, is strongly associated with the Enlightenment, the period when European and American philosophers decided to approach the world with a rational eye, rejecting blind faith and questioning traditional authority.
 It was this moment in history that gave us modern medicine, democracy, and the early forms of industrial technology.